PitterPatterPython/jupyter_integration_base/README.md

 --------
 - All integrations will use magic functions
   - Line magics (%) for interacting with the integration (connect, help, etc)
   - Cell magics (%%) for submitting most queries.
-(Some integrations will query on a single line)
 - Queries will be submited in the dataset's natural language, without quoting or "object handling"
   - Object handling is my term for all the code you have to write in order to submit a query